 - 5.1 As the leaseholder, you are responsible for keeping the home in good condition. - 5.2 You are responsible for the cost of repairs and maintenance of the home.
 This means you will pay 100% of the costs no matter what share you own.
-This includes all of the costs set out in 'Monthly payments to your landlord' in the 'Summary of costs' document. - 5.3 The landlord is not responsible for carrying out refurbishment or decorations.
+This includes all of the costs set out in 'Monthly payments to your landlord' in the 'Summary of costs' document. - For information on help from the landlord with the cost of essential repairs in the first 10 years of the lease, see section 5.8, 'Initial repair period'. - 5.3 The landlord is not responsible for carrying out refurbishment or decorations.
 For example, replacing kitchens or bathrooms. - 5.4 You are responsible for arranging and paying for a boiler service every year.
-The service must be carried out by an engineer on the Gas Safe Register. - 5.5 Decoration and home improvements - 5.5.1 You can paint, decorate and refurbish the home as you wish.
+The service must be carried out by an engineer on the Gas Safe Register.

+5.5 Decoration and home improvements

+- 5.5.1 You can paint, decorate and refurbish the home as you wish.
 For new-build homes, it's better to not decorate for the first year though.
-This gives building materials like timber and plaster time to dry out and settle. - 5.5.2 If you want to make any structural changes to your home, check with your landlord first to see if you need permission. - 5.5.3 You'll need to check with your landlord what counts as a home improvement and get permission before you carry out these works. - 5.5.4 Home improvements may increase or decrease the market value of your home.
-How this affects you is covered in more detail in section 6, 'Buying more shares'. - 5.6 Responsibilities for maintaining the building - 5.6.1 For new-build homes, the building warranty will cover the cost of structural repairs (typically for the first 10 or 12 years).
+This gives building materials like timber and plaster time to dry out and settle. - 5.5.2 If you want to make any structural changes to your home, check with your landlord first to see if you need permission. - 5.5.3 You'll need to check with your landlord what counts as a home improvement and get permission before you carry out these works.

+5.5.4 Home improvements may increase or decrease the market value of your home.
+How this affects you is covered in more detail in section 6, 'Buying more shares'.

+5.6 Responsibilities for maintaining the building

+- 5.6.1 For new-build homes, the building warranty will cover the cost of structural repairs (typically for the first 10 or 12 years).
 You'll need to check with the landlord who the building warranty provider is.
-You are also likely to benefit from a defects liability period (see 5.6.5 below). - 5.6.2 For flats, the building owner (typically the landlord) will arrange external and structural repairs required.
-The cost will be divided between you and the other flat owners in the building if the reserve fund does not cover the cost.
-Check with your legal adviser to confirm what is in your lease.

-- 5.6.3 If you buy a home through a shared ownership resale, any remaining period on the building warranty will transfer to you. - 5.6.4 The service charge covers the items described in the 'Summary of costs' document.
-The landlord can use the service charge to pay for external and structural repairs unless they are covered by the repairs reserve fund.
+You are also likely to benefit from a defects liability period (see 5.6.5 below). - 5.6.2 For flats, outside of the initial repair period (see section 5.8), the building owner (typically the landlord) will arrange external and structural repairs required.
+The cost will be divided between you and the other flat owners in the building, if the reserve fund does not cover the cost.
+Check with your legal adviser to confirm what is in your lease. - 5.6.3 If you buy a home through a shared ownership resale, any remaining period on the building warranty will transfer to you. - 5.6.4 The service charge covers the items described in the 'Summary of costs' document.
+During the initial repair period, the landlord cannot use the service charge to pay for external and structural repairs.
+After the initial repair period, the landlord will use the service charge to pay for the costs, unless they are covered by the repairs reserve fund.